-Now a rite of passage, each eighth grade classroom participates in our annual service-learning trail project building bridges and learning about local ecology.
+Trail Work: Now a rite of passage, each eighth grade classroom participates in our annual service-learning trail project building bridges and learning about local ecology.

-Pond Cove Natureland raised garden beds: For several years, volunteers from the Land Trust have worked with 2nd, 3rd, and 4th graders in the “outdoor classroom” at the Pond Cove Elementary School.
+Pond Cove Natureland and Raised Bed Gardens: For several years, volunteers from the Land Trust have worked with 2nd, 3rd, and 4th graders in the “outdoor classroom” at the Pond Cove Elementary School.
 This is part of “Natureland”, a place where they are encouraged to learn about science and the environment in an outdoor setting.
 In the spring, seeds are started in the classroom.
 It is here that the students learn about plant cycles, seed and plant needs.
 Later in May, their seedlings, along with other donations from local farmers, are planted in the raised beds.
-They will be planting potatoes, carrots, winter squash, and seasonal vegetables – those that have been historically successful for Maine farmers due to our short growing season and the need for winter storage.
+They plant potatoes, carrots, winter squash, and seasonal vegetables – those that have been historically successful for Maine farmers due to our short growing season and the need for winter storage.
 They are taught about gardening organically and about composting.
 Throughout the summer, the students and their families will water and tend the gardens.
 In the fall, there is a harvest luncheon where these veggies are incorporated into the menu and the flowers and gourds are used for decoration.
 Students dedicate the harvest from one raised bed to a local food pantry.

 - Seasonal bird walks for Migrating Birds, Winter Birds, Shorebirds, and Birding for Kids.

 - Geology Walks (fall & spring)

 - After-school programs for 3rd and 4th graders (fall, winter & spring)

 Preschool Trips: We provide preschool guided walks for a small fee on the trails as an introduction to the wildlife habitat of the natural world.

 Scout Programs: We assist local Scout troops in environmental and wildlife-related programs.